- To screen for and diagnose prediabetes and diabetes

 What are the usual treatments for diabetes?

-How can a diabetic educator help me?
+How can a diabetes educator help me?

-If you are diabetic, a diabetic educator (often a nurse with specialized training) can make sure that you know how to:
+A diabetes educator (often a nurse with specialized training) can make sure that you know how to:

 - Recognize and know how to treat both high and low blood sugar